 “Umhlaba!
 Izwe lethu!
 (Land!
 This land is ours!)”
 It is now more than 40 years since I first heard these slogans.
 Given the passion with which they were declared, I have tried to understand exactly what they meant.

 Much has been written about the Natives Land Act of 1913, the law that took the land away from African people with the stroke of the pen.
+Although that Act is an important and brutal turning point in the history of land dispossession and alienation in South Africa, it was neither the beginning nor the final act in this process.

 The power of the 1913 Act was in redefining Africans’ relationship to the land, which white people had taken in a series of historical acts of aggression that forced black people into servitude.
 It is important to underscore the place, meaning and intention of the 1913 Act in the continuum of land dispossession and alienation in South Africa.